Articles on: Landlord questions

 Does PropertyNow collect or manage the bond?

-Rest assured, you can do this — even if you’ve never lodged a bond before.
-With the right links and details, most online lodgements take 10–20 minutes.
+Rest assured, you can do this — even if you’ve never lodged a bond before!
+With the right links and details provided in your account, most online lodgements take just 10–20 minutes.

 How paying the bond works (state snapshot)